A Long Page About The Creation of a Sundance Jewelry Catalog

 Holiday Jewelry - The Holiday Gift Giving Season: The theme for this project was "All That Glitters".
 We used a lot of gold and gilded objects, ornaments, ribbons, velvet leaves and boxes and glittered objects.
 What we couldn't find in gold was painted gold or glittered in studio by the stylists.

-So many shots, so few covers.
 Some shots made it as covers, others we felt should have been part of a "Lost Covers" coffee table book.
-They were so many beautiful shots and we used as many of them as much and everywhere we possibly could in the seasonal projects.
+They were so many beautiful shots and we used as many of them everywhere we possibly could throughout the seasonal projects.